jonasoh/spiro/README.md

 ### Working with SPIRO

 To issue commands to SPIRO, and to download the images, you need an SSH client.
 Depending on your operating system and how comfortable you are with a computer, there are several choices.
+A few of them are listed below.

 **Windows**
 * [MobaXterm](https://mobaxterm.mobatek.net/) is a popular SSH client that also supports file transfer.
 Recommended for beginners.